jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/faq/speed.md

 in the project,
 which defines the number of resources allocated.

-## How can your manual reviews keep up with a client's big app portfolio?

-Based on our historical data,
-and thanks to our recruitment
-and training capabilities,
-as well as our ability
-to innovate internal processes, we are fully capable of taking on between **5** and **10** new applications each month.

 ## How long does it take you to review a new commit?

 The goal is **100% coverage**.